 - Healthy 20 minute Tomato Bisque from Fit Foodie Finds: To make this vegetarian, you’ll have to make a minor adaptation (vegetarian broth instead of chicken) which is how I make it and it’s terrific.
 In fact, this is my favorite tomato soup ever, and you can DRINK it!
 This soup has significantly less calories than the others, so I recommend having lots of crackers and cheese along with it, which is kind of like have grilled cheese and tomato soup, right? (yes!)

-- HONORABLE MENTION: I know I said five best soups, but I also have to mention my amazing chicken noodle soup.
+- HONORABLE MENTION: I have to mention my amazing chicken noodle soup.
 The only reason it’s not in the top five is that I’ve now realized that a blended or partly blended soup really is easier to eat out of a thermos when you’re on the trail.
 But, it’s still a favorite trail food as long as I remember a napkin and perhaps a fork.